klsdevops/klsdevops/Git/Dot-Git-Explained.md

           ```

-          YOU COULD SEE A NEW FILE "_master_" HAS BEEN CREATED & IT CONTAIN A COMMIT REFERENCE TO THE LATEST COMMIT WHERE THE SYMBOLIC REFERENCE "_HEAD_" IS POINTING TO.
+          YOU COULD SEE A NEW FILE "master" HAS BEEN CREATED & IT CONTAIN A COMMIT REFERENCE TO THE LATEST COMMIT WHERE THE SYMBOLIC REFERENCE "HEAD" IS POINTING TO.

-          VERIFY THE CONTENTS OF "HEAD"
+          NOW VERIFY THE CONTENTS OF "HEAD".
+YOU WILL SEE, THE "HEAD" SAYS A REFERENCE POINTER TO THE ACTUAL REFERENCE FILE.

           ```